 Employee empowerment is the process of equipping employees with the resources, information, support, and authority they need to make decisions independently and act upon them.
-Employee empowerment involves fostering a workplace culture where employees are given full trust and are encouraged to use their knowledge and skills to make meaningful contributions towards achieving organizational goals.
+It involves fostering a workplace culture where employees are given complete trust and are encouraged to use their knowledge and skills to make meaningful contributions towards achieving organizational goals.
 However, empowering employees cannot be limited to simply delegating tasks, as employees should feel respected and valued for their contributions.
 When an organization chooses to empower employees, it can increase employee engagement, motivation, productivity, and performance.

 In a workplace environment where employees are given the freedom to voice their thoughts, opinions, and suggestions and where they are able to play an active role in the decision-making process, the workforce tends to be more engaged and empowered.